UnbuiltAlmond8/DosndysWorld/README.md

 The `global.json` file must exist in `./dosndys` and conform to valid JSON schema, otherwise you will get the error `global.json either does not exist or does not conform to valid JSON`.
 If this passes, but it does not conform to the schema described above, you will get the error `global.json does not conform to settings schema`.

-For `AMOUNT_TO_INCREASE_BY`, advanced users can also use a string representation of an expression that the `simpleeval` module can parse, allowing for complex increases involving just the `level` variable.
-For simple linear increases, `AMOUNT_TO_INCREASE_BY` can also simply be an integer.
+For `AMOUNT_TO_INCREASE_BY`, advanced users can also use a string representation of an expression that the `simpleeval` module can parse, allowing for complex increases involving just the `level` variable, noting that the floor of the evaluation is used, but  `AMOUNT_TO_INCREASE_BY` can also simply be an integer for simple linear increases.

 ## Notes about the game